 - Your mobile app reports location at regular or irregular intervals, either intermittently while the app is open, or more persistently in the background

-- This information is sent to Factual.
+- This information is sent to Foursquare.
 Usually POSTed to On-Prem, which journals the data and sends it on to us in 5MB chunks

-- Factual gathers data for a period: several days or a few weeks, depending on data density and agreed materialization cadence (more on this below)
+- Foursquare gathers data for a period: several days or a few weeks, depending on data density and agreed materialization cadence (more on this below)

-- Factual creates profiles for new users, augments profiles of current users, and retires profiles of users we've not seen for several months
+- Foursquare creates profiles for new users, augments profiles of current users, and retires profiles of users we've not seen for several months

 - The new, current Audience snapshot is uploaded automatically to your local instance of On-Prem.